Kitware/VTK/Documentation/dev/git/develop.md

 Possible failures are:
  - Timeouts: please rerun the job and report to CI maintainers
  - Memory related errors: please rerun the job and report to CI maintainers
- - Testing errors: please consult the CDash for more information, usually an issue in your code
+ - Testing errors: please consult CDash for more information, usually an issue in your code
- - Non disclosed error: please consult the CDash, usually a build error in your code
+ - Non disclosed error: please consult CDash, usually a build error in your code

-To read the CDash result, on the job page, click on the "cdash-commit" external job which will open the commit-specific CDash page.
+To read CDash results, on the job page, click on the "cdash-commit" external job which will open the commit-specific CDash page.
 Once it is open, make sure to show "All Build" on the bottom left of the page.
-CDash results disply error, warnings, and test failures for all the jobs.
+CDash results displays error, warnings, and test failures for all the jobs.
-It is expected to be green *except* for the "NoRun" and "Test Timings" category, which can be ignored.
+It is expected to be green *except* for the "NoRun" and "Test Timings" categories, which can be ignored.

- - Configure warnings: there must not be any; to fix before the merge
+ - Configure warnings: there **must** not be any; to fix before the merge
- - Configure errors: there must not be any; to fix before the merge
+ - Configure errors: there **must** not be any; to fix before the merge
- - Build warnings: there must not be any; to fix before the merge.
+ - Build warnings: there **must** not be any; to fix before the merge.
 If unrelated to your code, report to CI maintainers.
- - Build errors: there must be any; to fix before the merge.
+ - Build errors: there **must** be any; to fix before the merge.
 If unrelated to your code, rerun the job and report to CI maintainers.
  - NotRun test : ignore; these tests have self-diagnosed that they are not relevant on the testing machine.
- - Testing failure: there should not be any, ideally, to fix before the merge.
+ - Testing failure: there **should** not be any, ideally, to fix before the merge.
 If unrelated to your code, check the test history to see if it is a flaky test and report to CI maintainers.
  - Testing success: if your MR creates or modifies tests, please check that your test are listed there.
  - Test timings errors: can be ignored, but if it is all red, you may want to report it to CI maintainers.

-To check the history of a failing test, on the test page, click on the "Summary" link to see a summary of the test for the day, then click on the date controls on top to go back in time.
+To check the history of a failing test, on the test page, click on the "Summary" link to see a summary of the test for the day, then click on the date controls on the top of the page to go back in time.
 If the test fails on other MRs or on master, this is probably a flaky test, currently in the process of being fixed or excluded.
 A flaky test can be ignored.